sparks-josh/ASE230_Project1/presentation/Tutorial Slides.md

 - $stmt->bind_param("sis", $name, $board_id, $status);
   - Binds the specified name, board ID, and status to the query
 - if ($stmt->execute())
-  - Checks if issue creation is sucessful
+  - Checks if issue creation is successful
     - Yes -> displays "Issue '$name' added successfully"
     - No -> displays ""Error: " . $stmt->error" message